-In designing the UC07/08, Emulex has made every effort to maintain compatibility with the SCSI Interface.
-However, because of the flexibility of the SCSI Interface Specification itself, and the large number of vendors producing "SCSI-compatible" disk and tape controllers, it is virtually impossible to guarantee that any particular SCSI disk or tape controller will function correctly when attached to the UC07/08.
+In designing the UC17/18, Emulex has made every effort to maintain compatibility with the SCSI Interface.
+However, due to the flexibility of the SCSI Interface Specification itself, and the large number of vendors producing "SCSI-compatible" disk and tape controllers, it is virtually impossible to guarantee that any particular SCSI disk or tape controller will function correctly when attached to the UC17/18.
 In addition, some of the restrictions imposed by the requirements of MSCP compatibility might prevent some devices which rely heavily on "vendor unique" command modifiers from being supported.
-The following section will summarize the various compatibility issues mentioned in the manual and also will list a number of vendor-specific devices which have been tested and found to work with the UC07/08.
+The following section summarizes the various compatibility issues mentioned in the manual and also lists a number of vendor-specific devices that have been tested and found to work with the UC17/18.